 The Occupational Therapy Program begins in the fall of each academic year.
-There are 2 application periods.
-Early admission decision is from June 15th through August 10th and regular admission is from October 1st through December 1st.
+Applications are accepted for consideration from June 15th through August 10th.
 To apply to the occupational therapy program students must submit:

 - 1. A completed college application.

 - 2. A bachelor's degree transcript from an accredited college or university or a minimum of 90 undergraduate credits (including 48 credits of general education requirements that include Introduction to Sociology).

 - 3. A personal statement addressing why the applicant has chosen occupational therapy as a career.

 - 4. Two letters of professional reference.

 - 5. A course pre-requisite form.